bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ### ZSH & Oh-My-Zsh

 ZSH is short for 'Z Shell', which is a Unix shell and provides a number of convenient features when using the command line.
-(With Homebrew installed)

-<b>_To install ZSH:</b>_
+<b>_To install ZSH (With Homebrew installed) :</b>_

 ```
 ruby -e "$(curl -fsSL https://raw.zshhubusercontent.com/Homebrew/install/master/install)"